Dyslexia Symptoms List and What Is Dyslexia Really Like?

 - Speech-Language mispronunciations using incorrect sounds or syllables in words.

-- Difficulty hearing a new word and properly speaking the word.
+- Hearing a new word and properly speaking the word is challenging.

 - Inability to remember simple words when reading even after multiple encounters.

-- Inability to recall what a word is when the child just read the same word in a prior sentence or paragraph.
+- Recalling what a word is even though your child just read the same word in a prior sentence is difficult.

 - Inability to remember simple word spellings even after multiple teachings.

-Dyslexia is primarily characterized by a lack of phonemic awareness, where a student does not understand the sounds that relate to a specific letter or set of letters.
+A lack of phonemic awareness is the primary characteristic of dyslexia.
+This occurs when a student does not understand the sounds that relate to a specific letter or set of letters.

 True dyslexia does not involve visual difficulties that interfere with reading.
 Those are an entirely different matter than true dyslexia, which requiries specialized instruction in reading.